velerofinance/auction-keeper/README.md

 ### Accounting
 Key points:
-- Dai must be **joined** from a token balance to the `Vat` for bidding on `clip`, `flip` and `flop` auctions.
+- Usdv must be **joined** from a token balance to the `Vat` for bidding on `clip`, `flip` and `flop` auctions.
 - Won collateral can be **exited** from the `Vat` to a token balance after a won auction is dealt (closed).
-- MKR for/from `flap`/`flop` auctions is managed directly through token balances and is never joined to the `Vat`.
+- VDGT for/from `flap`/`flop` auctions is managed directly through token balances and is never joined to the `Vat`.

 The keeper provides facilities for managing `Vat` balances, which may be turned off to manage manually.
-To manually control the amount of Dai in the `Vat`, pass `--keep-dai-in-vat-on-exit` and `--keep-gem-in-vat-on-exit`, set `--return-gem-interval 0`, and do not pass `--vat-dai-target`.
+To manually control the amount of Usdv in the `Vat`, pass `--keep-dai-in-vat-on-exit` and `--keep-gem-in-vat-on-exit`, set `--return-gem-interval 0`, and do not pass `--vat-dai-target`.

 Warnings: **Do not use an `eth-from` account on multiple keepers** as it complicates Vat inventory management and will likely cause nonce conflicts.
 Using an `eth-from` account with an open vault is also discouraged.

-#### Dai
+#### Usdv
-All auction contracts exclusively interact with Dai (for all auctions) in the `Vat`.  `--vat-dai-target` may be set to the amount you wish to maintain, or `all` to join your account's entire token balance.
-Rebalances do not account for Dai moved from the `Vat` to an auction contract for an active bid.
-Dai is rebalanced per `--vat-dai-target` when:
+All auction contracts exclusively interact with Usdv (for all auctions) in the `Vat`.  `--vat-dai-target` may be set to the amount you wish to maintain, or `all` to join your account's entire token balance.
+Rebalances do not account for Usdv moved from the `Vat` to an auction contract for an active bid.
+Usdv is rebalanced per `--vat-dai-target` when:
 - The keeper starts up
 - `Vat` balance is insufficient to place a bid
 - An auction is dealt

-To avoid transaction spamming, small "dusty" Dai balances will be ignored (until the keeper exits, if so configured).
+To avoid transaction spamming, small "dusty" Usdv balances will be ignored (until the keeper exits, if so configured).
-By default, all Dai in your `eth-from` account is exited from the `Vat` and added to your token balance when the keeper is terminated normally.
+By default, all Usdv in your `eth-from` account is exited from the `Vat` and added to your token balance when the keeper is terminated normally.
 This feature may be disabled using `--keep-dai-in-vat-on-exit`.

 #### Collateral (clip and flip auctions)